dataplatr/cortex-data-foundation-OracleEBS/docs/tutorial.md

 ### **For Demo installations only**

-We can automatically create test datasets and artifacts for you in a few clicks.
+We can automatically create datasets and artifacts for you in a few clicks.

 Simply run this command in Cloud Shell: